Jimmy Bridges (cricketer)

 Bridges was a right-arm fast-medium bowler who batted right-handed.

-He played in 216 first-class matches and took 686 wickets at an average of 25.67 with best figures of 7-41.
-He achieved 5 wickets in an innings (5wI) on 45 occasions and 10 wickets in a match 4 times.

-He was a tail-end batsman who played 348 innings, with 108 not outs, scoring 2418 runs @ 10.07 and having a highest score of 99*.
+Before the First World War he played as a professional, but after the war he was one of Somerset's many amateurs.
+He played in 216 first-class matches and took 686 wickets at an average of 25.67 with best figures of 7/41.
+He achieved 5 wickets in an innings on 45 occasions and 10 wickets in a match four times.
+He was a tail-end batsman who played 348 innings, with 108 not outs, scoring 2,418 runs with a highest score of 99 not out.
 He made two fifties and took 128 catches.

 Bridges was the bowler when Jack Hobbs scored the run that took him to his 126th career century and so equalled the then world record of W G Grace.
+He then dismissed Hobbs for 101.